BareMetal or VM Install (APN | Mainnet)

 If the process has started you will get a message:

-All of the CLI commands with a description can be viewed in our Core CLI documenation or by executing the
+All of the CLI commands with a description can be viewed in our Core CLI documentation or by executing the

 8. Checking to See if Everything Is Working